karlwilcox/website-build/pages/tolkien/reading-list.md

 ## The Legendarium

-* "The Hobbit" paperback, Harper Collins 1999, black cover (Nicked from one of the kids, but they can have it back if they notice)
+* "The Hobbit" paperback, Harper Collins 1999 paperback
-* "The Annotated Hobbit", (Douglas Anderson), hardback Allen & Unwin 1989 (in great condition, bought from a second hand bookshop in Horncastle)
+* "The Annotated Hobbit", (Douglas Anderson), hardback Allen & Unwin 1989
 * "The Hobbit" Amazon eBook
 * "The Hobbit" Audible Audiobook, narrated by Andy Serkis

-* "The Illustrated Hardback Box set" (4 volumes) Harper Collins 2020, illustrated by Alan Lee (Kept for best!)
+* "The Illustrated Hardback Box set" (4 volumes, Hobbit & Lord of the Rings) Harper Collins 2020, illustrated by Alan Lee (Kept for best!)
 * "The Lord of the Rings" single volume paperback, Harper Collins 2005, red cover (for everyday reading)
 * "The Lord of the Rings" single volume Amazon eBook
 * "The Fellowship of the Ring" Audible Audiobook, narrated by Andy Serkis